crsandoval/PEP-2020/week_1/README.md

 Throughout this internship we will be using specific tools to work on the research project.
 This is a tutorial to help you install those tools on your computer.
-Those tools include:
+These include:

 1. GitHub
 2.  git